kingpin2k/tidy/README.md

 ## Files

-* run_analysis.R - The code that was used to transform, clean, and tidy up a data set to create tidy.csv
+* run_analysis.R - The code that was used to transform, clean, and tidy up a data set to create tidy.txt
-* tidy.csv - The resulting tidy data set with the average of each variable for each activity by subject.
+* tidy.txt - The resulting tidy data set with the average of each variable for each activity by subject.
-* CodeBook.md - a code book that describes all of the work that is done in the run_analysis.R which builds up the tidy.csv file
+* CodeBook.md - a code book that describes all of the work that is done in the run_analysis.R which builds up the tidy.txt file